iamgodot/godot-blog/content/posts/my-neovim-revamp.md

 Not trying to nitpick, but I have to switch between keyboard and mouse from time to time with VSCode, which sometimes can really interrupt my train of thoughts.
 In addition, it doesn't feel effortless to use terminal as when I'm in a Tmux session.

 For whatever it's worth, I spent some hours on picking Neovim back and upgrading everything.
-Now it feels unprecedently smooth and efficient, and I'd like to share how I revamped my configs.
+Now it feels unprecedentedly smooth and efficient, and I'd like to share how I revamped my configs.

 # Try it out